top of page

 What do you think of when you hear the word nurture?
 Perhaps you think of a parental hug or the embrace of a romantic partner.
 Maybe you recall a warm meal prepared by the hands of someone who cares deeply for you.
 Or, you may even call to mind a memory of receiving a gift, just for you.
 There are many ways that we may experience nurture.

 Often, when we think of what nurture may look like, we think of actions.
 But, at the heart of it, when we talk about nurture, we are talking about the emotional connection of love.
 This does not mean the kind of Valentine’s Day love that brings to mind hearts and cupids.
 Rather, we mean a deeper love.
 We mean the experience of love that makes you feel safe to go out into the world and face whatever challenges may come your way.
+Receiving Nurture means to be loved and appreciated for our authentic selves.
+It means, being seen and received for who we truly are.

 If our need for nurture goes unmet, we do not develop the belief that we can be vulnerable.
 If we cannot be vulnerable then we are unable to relate to others and do not develop a full sense of ourselves.
 It is the significant, loving relationships, or lack thereof, that shape our worldview and dictate our patterns of relating to others.
 If we feel loved and accepted then the world, however harsh and frightening it can be at times, may feel safer.
 With nurture we have the foundation to explore and the means to overcome challenges as they are presented to us.
-Without nurture, we don’t have a foothold because our Nurture-Play-Structure stool is out of balance and we struggle to form meaningful, healthy relationships with others.
+Without nurture, we don’t have a foothold because our NPS stool is out of balance and we struggle to form meaningful, healthy relationships with others.

 Because of it’s tie to safety, nurture can be one of the most frightening needs to name.
 If by nature, nurture makes us feel safe, to name the need for nurture would be to admit that we feel unsafe.
 It must be noted that our nurture-needs cannot be met 100% of the time.
 However, for healthy relationships with others and with ourselves, these needs must be met enough of the time to develop a sense of trust.

-Phillip Bass, MDiv, ThM, MA, LPCMHC, NCC, Licensed Qualified Supervisor
+Phillip Bass, MDiv, ThM, MA, LPCMHC, NCC,

-Kristin Mastro, MA, LCMHC, NCC, NCC, Licensed Qualified Supervisor
+Licensed Qualified Supervisor

 Recent Posts